The Gospel According to St. Matthew (film): Casting

-The rest of the cast were mainly locals from Barile, Matera, and Massafra, where the film was shot (Pasolini visited the Holy Land but found the locations unsuitable and "commercialized").
-His location scouting in the Holy Land is documented in the adjoining feature-length documentary Location Hunting in Palestine, released a year later.
-Pasolini cast his own mother, Susanna, as the elderly mother of Jesus.
+The rest of the cast were mainly locals from Barile, Matera, and Massafra, where the film was shot.
 The cast also included noted intellectuals such as writers Enzo Siciliano, Alfonso Gatto, and Natalia Ginzburg, poet Rodolfo Wilcock, and philosopher Giorgio Agamben.

-Many of the amateur cast would then be dubbed by professionals in post-production; Irazoqui was dubbed by stage and screen actor Enrico Maria Salerno.
+Much of the dialogue was overdubbed by professional voice actors in post-production.
+For example, Irazoqui was dubbed by stage and screen actor Enrico Maria Salerno.